Grand jury testimony in black Missouri teen's slaying nearly done: attorney

 CLAYTON Mo.
 (Reuters) - The grand jury decision on whether to indict a white Missouri police officer for fatally shooting an unarmed black teenager is nearing, a lawyer for the family said on Thursday, calling for calm in a situation that has put police and residents on edge.

-A pathologist hired by the family of Michael Brown, the 18-year-old shot dead in August in Ferguson, Missouri, testified before the grand jury on Thursday and will likely be one of the final witnesses before a decision is made on whether to indict Darren Wilson, attorney Anthony Gray said.
+A pathologist hired by the family of Michael Brown, the 18-year-old shot dead in August in Ferguson, Missouri, was due to testify on Thursday and will likely be one of the final witnesses before the grand jury decides whether to indict Darren Wilson, attorney Anthony Gray said.

 “We are probably reaching the end of the road as it relates to witnesses,” Gray said outside the Clayton County courthouse where the grand jury is meeting behind closed doors.